dharrigan/vimconfig/README.md

 Feel free to choose what you like, reject what you don't like and I hope you gain some benefit from this small repo.

+As an added bonus, I've included my `coc-settings.json` that I use to interface with CoC.
+This file lives in `$HOME/.config/nvim`

 -=david=-